 2. Increases Safety and Security

-3. Extends the Usability of Your Outdoor Space
+3. Extends Usability of Outdoor Spaces

 4. Energy Efficiency

-Types of Landscape Lighting to Consider
+Types of Landscape Lighting

 1. Pathway Lighting